RobertGardner/teach-exercise-assets/sql-mutations/delete/index.md

 ## Exercise

 Create and implement the following `.sql` files.
+You should be able to determine which table to manipulate from the instruction description.

 1. `diplomat.sql`